 Three key takeaways:

-- Rewarding safe driving while using tools such as Contextual Mobility Management (CMM) can make for more positive, effective policy
+- Rewarding safe driver behavior while using tools such as Contextual Mobility Management (CMM) can make for more positive, effective policy.

-Dash cameras in fleet management are nothing.
-They help freight companies and other businesses that employ drivers to achieve a wide variety of goals, including rewarding good driving behavior, promoting a strong safety culture and protecting against fraudulent claims.
+Dash cameras are nothing new in fleet management.
+They help freight companies and other businesses that employ drivers to achieve a wide variety of goals, including rewarding good driving behavior, promoting a strong safety culture, and protecting against false claims.

-Yet even as photo and video technology has become more prevalent in our daily lives – built into our smartphones, security systems and more – there are practical and psychological factors associated with the use of surveillance tech that companies should understand.
+Yet, even as recorded video technology has become more prevalent in our daily lives – built into our smartphones, security systems and more – there are practical and psychological factors associated with the use of surveillance tech that companies should understand.
 Dash cams come with their own potential side effects.

-Additionally, in-vehicle cameras may be perceived as invasive.
-On the extreme end, a class-action lawsuit was filed against dash cam company Samsara after it was alleged to have used facial recognition technology to capture biometric information from freight drivers without their consent.
-Litigation aside, there’s strong evidence that suggests drivers consider dash cams to be an imposition.
+Additionally, there’s strong evidence that suggests drivers consider dash cams to be an imposition.
 A recent survey from Truckers News asked readers “How do you feel about inward-facing cameras?”
 More than 90 percent of respondents had a negative reaction to the question, including:

 - 68 percent who agreed that “I would never give up my privacy like that”

 - 24 percent who agreed that “I’ll tolerate them, but I don’t like them”

 Over 90% of drivers disliked inward-facing dash cams